School of Education

 Students will explore the components of literacy: reading, writing, speaking and listening from a developmental perspective for children from birth-age 8, using the work of key developmental theorists and linguists as a theoretical framework.
 They will examine first and second language acquisition and development from the perspective of typical and delayed young learners and explore the impact of risk factors on young children's language development.
 Students will investigate promising parent and school-based programs to support early language and literacy development and address early language-based achievement gaps.
 Students will apply classroom theory to practice through targeted fieldwork experiences.
 Required: 25 hours of fieldwork

-Students will explore and analyze effective mathematics instruction for diverse young learners through an understanding of child development from both theoretical and practical perspectives and corresponding learning trajectories.
-The work of key developmental theorists will be studied in light of contemporary relevance.
-Students will be introduced to project based learning in science for young children.
-Students will have the opportunity to explore the integration of play with exploration of hands-on materials in the development of mathematical thinking through classroom and fieldwork.
+Students will explore and analyze effective instructional practices in mathematics and science for diverse young learners through an understanding of child development from both theoretical and practical perspectives and corresponding learning trajectories.
+Students will be required to study and produce project-based learning activities connecting math and science concepts for young children incorporating culturally responsive pedagogy.
+Students will have the opportunity to explore the integration of play with exploration of hands-on materials in the development of mathematical and scientific thinking through classroom and fieldwork.
 Special attention will be given to the developmental differences among diverse learners including students with disabilities.
-Students will learn how to support cognitive growth through developmentally appropriate lessons and activities and the integration of technology and assistive technology.
-Students will learn how to assess student progress in mathematics and develop support plans and IEP goals for learners, as needed.
-Required: 25 hours of fieldwork
+Students will learn how to support cognitive growth through developmentally appropriate lessons and activities and the integration of technology and virtual platforms for remote learning.
+Students will learn how to assess student progress in mathematics and develop support plans and academic goals for all learners.
+Through writing about foundational math concepts and their solutions to grade-level math tasks, pre-service teachers will also develop their own math vocabulary and learn techniques for supporting young children in learning the language of mathematics.
+Required: 15 hours of fieldwork (certified teachers); 30 hours of fieldwork (uncertified teachers)

-Students will explore the legal and ethical reasons to include students with disabilities in general education classrooms and develop an understanding of the importance of collaborative partnerships for students' success in an inclusive environment.
+Students will explore the legal and ethical reasons to include students with disabilities, including those who are linguistically and culturally diverse, in general education classrooms and develop an understanding of the importance of collaborative partnerships for students' success in an inclusive environment.
 Special attention will be focused on the role of collaboration for Autism Spectrum Disorder students and English Language Learners with Disabilities to promote success.
 Strategies to maximize partnerships with parents, between general and special educators and other professionals will be discussed and developed.
-Emphasis will be placed on the collaborative co-teaching model.
+Emphasis will be placed on the collaborative co-teaching model, applying the NY State Culturally and Sustainable framework.
 Students will learn about the current status of inclusion within the public and charter schools of New York and explore the challenges to implementation in an urban environment.
 Students will explore the role of technology and assistive technology in assisting students with disabilities to be successful in an inclusive environment.

 In this course, students will explore classroom management techniques that can be implemented to create positive classroom learning environments and learn how to implement a PBIS model.
-Students will learn and understand the role of self-regulation and developmentally appropriate social skills as fundamental to the development of appropriate behavior, and develop strategies to effectively assist learners in their acquisition of these skills.
-Students will learn specific strategies, including conducting a functional behavior assessment and developing an appropriate support plan, to manage challenging behaviors that are disruptive to the classroom and put students at risk for school failure.
+Students will learn and understand the role of self-regulation and developmentally appropriate social skills as fundamental to the development of appropriate behavior, and develop strategies to effectively assist all learners, including those who are culturally and linguistically diverse, in their acquisition of these skills.
+Students will learn specific strategies, including conducting a functional behavior assessment and developing an appropriate support plan, to meet IDEA mandates and to manage challenging behaviors that are disruptive to the classroom and put students at risk for school failure.

 This course will examine and analyze effective literacy/reading instruction for diverse students at all levels including an exploration of appropriate strategies for English language learners and students with special needs.
 Techniques for constructive assessment in reading, and remediation will also be addressed through practical application of methods in classroom and field assignments, such as observation records, small group and individualized instruction, and a diagnostic evaluation and analysis via required field hours.
 Students will explore the role of Response to Intervention in evaluating, teaching, and monitoring students who are not progressing at the same rate as their peers.
 This course also examines the teaching of reading and writing through the content areas.
 Critical thinking and reasoning skills will be developed through exploration of primary and content area resources and materials.
 Multicultural issues that impact instruction of diverse learners and the classroom learning environment will be investigated through analysis of the role of culture, ethnicity, heritage, linguistics, socioeconomic levels and the community plays in the students' learning readiness.
 Academic strategies and resources that engender success in a teaching-learning setting through literature across the curriculum will be evaluated.